 So, basically, you must first purchase a Qantas flight or purchase a Qantas Frequent Flyer or Qantas Club membership before you can use your lounge passes.
 This seems to exclude paying the taxes and fees on an award booking using this card.

 Two weeks after you do so, you’ll be sent an email and your two digital lounge passes will be attached to your Qantas Frequent Flyer account.
 You could then choose to transfer them to another Qantas Frequent Flyer member.

 Another benefit of the Qantas American Express Ultimate card is access to the Sydney and Melbourne American Express Lounge.
 Card Members can bring their children into the Amex lounge for free (aged 2-17) however additional guests over 17 may be subject to an entry fee.
-Unlike the Qantas lounge passes, don’t need to make an eligible purchase before receiving entry to this lounge.
+Unlike the Qantas lounge passes, you do not need to make an eligible purchase before receiving entry to this lounge.

 Complimentary Qantas Wine Premium membership